 With the chair turned to the northwest corner the eyes found a point of relaxation between the jumble of cables.
 The magnet in the heart was in these full moon days already almost constantly in changing intensity present, and now relaxed seated it intensified.

-Seated down at the computer in the Northeast corner her presence was like a non-ceasing gale over a simmering fire.
-A heart-fire flared up, and it was a fire of love.
-Love entered inside and love entered outside, but it was one movement.
+Seated down at the computer in the northeast corner her presence was like a non-ceasing wind over a simmering fire.
+A heart fire flared up, and it was a fire of love.
+Love stepped inside and love stepped outside, but it was one movement.
 There was depth.
 A deep depth where no thought or personality could enter.
 From that depth there was radiation.
 Penetrating and enveloping.
 Love embraced love and love was being embraced by love.
 A blissful melting together in pure presence.
 It was a nourishment and a healing for the whole being.

 Keyboards and mice ticked and clicked, the fan at the ceiling rattled with the switch on five, and they were the decor for love that entered the stage.